-Noah J. Cowan, Johns Hopkins University Kod\lab PhD Student, 1995-2001.
-Kod\lab collaborator: 2017-present
+NOAH J. COWAN, JOHNS HOPKINS UNIVERSITY KOD\LAB PHD STUDENT, 1995-2001.
+KOD\LAB COLLABORATOR: 2017-PRESENT

 Some people ask, "Noah, are you a scientist?
 Or are you an engineer?"
 Neither.
 I am a juggler, and since I can remember, I've been fascinated by how things move.
-Dan-and the ecosystem of visionary scientists and engineers he has trained and influenced-has nurtured my passions on movement and its control beyond my wildest dreams.
-Indeed the great majority of my influencers are card-carrying members of the Dan Koditschek Universe... or maybe "danoverse" for short.
+Dan-and the ecosystem of visionary scientists and engineers he has trained and influenced-has nurtured my passions for understanding movement and its control beyond my wildest dreams.
+Indeed the great majority of my influencers are card-carrying members of the Dan Koditschek Universe... or maybe "Danoverse" for short.

-In the days and weeks leading up to Kod\fest, I have had the opportunity to the read the myriad insightful anecdotes of this Festschrift, have deep interactions with many amazing people in the danoverse that span generations of Kod\lab interactions, and peruse the beautiful photographs that have been assembled.
+In the days and weeks leading up to Kod\fest, I have had the opportunity to read the myriad insightful anecdotes of this Festschrift, have deep interactions with many amazing people in the Danoverse that span generations of Kod\lab interactions, and peruse the beautiful photographs that have been assembled.
 This process has been so much more than "nostalgic": it has reawakened my appreciation for the tremendous fortune I have had to learn from, collaborate with, and-I hope in some small way-influence Dan Koditschek over so many years.

-When I interviewed at Michigan, and learned about the Buehgler [20, 26] (Fig. 3.1), I had found my match.
+When I interviewed at Michigan, and learned about the Buehgler [21, 27] (Fig. 1), I had found my match.
 Little did I know at the time how well the intuitive insights that I gained as a young juggler would be fully manifest as a deep and broad intellectual universe created by Dan.
-I set off in 1995 to build the world's best juggling robot, with dreams passing clubs with the robot on the Tonight Show.
+I set off in 1995 to build the world's best juggling robot, with delusions of passing clubs with the robot on the Tonight Show.
 I failed miserably-but got so much more.
-Using a few examples, I hope to provide a glimpse at how deeply indebted I am to Dan and his danoverse.
+Using a few examples, I hope to provide a glimpse at how deeply indebted I am to Dan and his Danoverse.

 Hammer flips (mechanics).
 In juggling, one must first and foremost master how individual objects move.
 In middle school, I was enthralled with the annoying "twist" that a hammer or tennis racket would execute when flipped around a special axis that I only later learned was called the 'intermediate axis'.
 I did not know why, but if you gave me any object I could "guess" which was the "twisty" (intermediate) axis.
 What broke the symmetry?
 I.e. how did the hammer choose to go this way or that way?
-Was it small the asymmetries in the hammer?
+Was it the small asymmetries in the hammer?
 NO!
-I could give the object it a slight hint when I flipped it and it would twist that way or this way on command.
+I could give the object a slight hint when I flipped it and it would twist that way or this way on command.

-Fast forward some 12-15 years later, and I take, at Dan's recommendation, Prof. Tony Bloch's (Chapter 2) course on nonholonomic mechanics [2].
-Right on the cover of his secondary course textbook [2] was an image that unlocked the key to finally understanding my middle school fascination.
+Fast forward some 12-15 years later, and I take, at Dan's recommendation, Prof. Tony Bloch's course on nonholonomic mechanics [2].
+Right on the cover of his secondary course textbook [15] was an image that unlocked the key to finally understanding my middle school fascination.
 And, the math is hard-I know of nobody who can explain in lay terms why this works, or teach it to undergraduates in anything but a superficial way, but in the language of energy and momentum, the solution is clear and beautiful.
-Indeed the "twisty" nature of an intermediate-axis flip is like the instability of an inverted pendulum: the pendulum doesn't tend to stay upright, and "falling" is a consequence of an unstable fixed point in $TS^1$ , much like and then make a large footnote, explaining this critical but fairly circuitous thought process, surely to ensnare the Kod\lab aficionado in this glorious treasure hunt!
+Indeed the "twisty" nature of an intermediate-axis flip is like the instability of an inverted pendulum: the pendulum doesn't tend to stay upright, and "falling" is a consequence of an unstable fixed point in $TS^1$ , much like "twisting" is the result of an unstable orbit in TSO(3) of the flipping hammer.
+But, just like the pendulum does not "prefer" to fall this way or that way, neither does the hammer "prefer" to twist this way or that.